Otros Ejercicios

 but I really can't remember when,

-he kicked like a and he bit like a crocodile.
+he kicked a mule and he bit like a crocodile.

 Well I heard him laugh and then I heard him cuss,